 There are potential conflicts of interest to which the directors and officers of the Corporation may be subject to in connection with the operations of the Corporation as a result of their duties as directors and/or officers of other companies.
-Conflicts, if any, will be subject to the procedures and remedies available under the Business Corporations Act (Ontario) (the "OBCA").
+Conflicts, if any, will be subject to the procedures and remedies available under the OBCA.
 The OBCA provides that in the event that a director has an interest in a contract or proposed contract or agreement, the director shall disclose his interest in such contract or agreement and shall refrain from voting on any matter in respect of such contract or agreement unless otherwise provided by the OBCA.
-Except as set out below, none of the directors, executive officers, principal Shareholders of the Corporation, or informed persons (as defined in National Instrument 51-102 - Continuous Disclosure Obligations), and no associate or affiliate of any of them, has or has had any material interest in any transaction since the commencement of the Corporation's most recently completed financial year or in any proposed transactions which has materially affected or would materially affect the Corporation:
+Except as set out below, none of the directors, executive officers, principal Shareholders of the Corporation, or informed persons (as defined in NI 51-102), and no associate or affiliate of any of them, has or has had any material interest in any transaction since the commencement of the Corporation's most recently completed financial year or in any proposed transactions which has materially affect the Corporation:

-- (i) with respect to Milos Popovic, as described within note 13 of the Financial Statements; and - (ii) with respect to LBB Applied Technology, LLC ("LBB"), which is an affiliate of one of our largest Shareholders, Life Beyond Barriers, LLC, with whom the Corporation, in the normal course of business, entered into a license agreement in late 2021, pursuant to which the Corporation agreed to grant each customer who placed a sales order with LBB a limited license to use the MyndMoveTM devices.
-In FY 2022, the Corporation recognized treatment revenues and device revenues from device sales from LBB, as described within note 13 of the Financial Statements.
+- (i) with respect to Milos Popovic, as described within note 13 of the Financial Statements; and - (ii) with respect to LBB Applied Technology, LLC ("LBB"), which is an affiliate of one of the Corporation's largest Shareholders, Life Beyond Barriers, LLC, with whom the Corporation, in the normal course of business, entered into a license agreement in late 2021, pursuant to which the Corporation agreed to grant each customer who placed a sales order with LBB a limited license to use the MyndMoveTM devices.
+In FY 2024, the Corporation recognized treatment device revenues from device and supplies sales to LBB, as described within note 13 of the Financial Statements.